 Evelyn Hunter wanted to deed a small condominium apartment in Pasadena, Ca., to her grandchildren.
 Because this property transfer was among relatives, Ms. Hunter didn’t see the need to obtain title insurance, a one-time premium paid to a title company that guarantees that you own a particular piece of property and that no one else has a claim to that property.
 After all, Ms. Hunter had owned the apartment for 15 years and hadn’t had any problems during that time.
 Although she wasn’t legally required to purchase a title insurance policy for her grandchildren, Ms. Hunter should have considered doing so.
 Several years later her granddaughter decided to sell the property and a title search revealed there was a flaw in the chain of title going back before Ms. Hunter had purchased the property.
 It took over a year and a half with a cost of several thousand dollars in legal fees to resolve the problem.
 If Ms. Hunter had purchased title insurance for her granddaughter, she would have been covered for any expenses to correct the problem.

-After seeing an advertisement for a commercial property located in Sebastopol, Ca. Matt and Kristen Stevens decided to make an offer on the property.
+After seeing an advertisement for a commercial property located in Santa Rosa, CA. Matt and Kristen Stevens decided to make an offer on the property.
 The modest building, with two retail stores and a small customer parking lot, seemed like an ideal investment.
-Inexperienced in commercial property and city parking requirements, the Stevens assumed that the parking lot provided adequate spaces for the building.
-They purchased the property and obtained a polity of title insurance to protect their interests.
+Inexperienced in commercial property and city parking requirements, the Stevens assumed that the parking lot provided adequate spaces for the building. purchased the property and obtained a polity of title insurance to protect their interests.

 What was not readily apparent was that half of the parking spaces were located on an adjoining neighbor’s property, and an easement had been created and described in the Stevens’ deed which gave the Stevens the right to jointly share in the use of this easement.
 A city ordinance required them to provide a certain number of parking spaces for their tenants.
 The Stevens were sure they had enough spaces with the half of the parking lot they owned and the half which they shared with their neighbor.